waggle-sensor/summer2023/Arnold/AlexABlog.md

 **July 26th 2023**
 The SRCNN results look like it's just blurring the bicubic interpolation on the mild blur set which i strange.
 When I tried with with bicubic degradation it doesn't seem to change much, which leads me to think there might be some bug in my code or data loading pipeline?
 Very confused.

+**July 27th 2023**
+Mostly worked on getting my two lightning talks ready.
+Also published my classifier plugin on ECR and polished my snow science blog.
+Not quite done with it but it's a lot closer than yesterday!